-The setting Trip with T-action / Trip without T-action ... (default setting = Trip with T-action ...) is preferred if single-pole or single-pole/three-pole autoreclose cycles are provided for and possible.
-In this case different dead times after single-pole tripping on the one hand and after three-pole tripping on the other hand are possible (for every reclose cycle).
-The protective function that issues the trip command determines the type of trip: single-pole or three-pole.
-Depending on the latter the dead time is selected.
+The setting Trip with T-action / Trip without T-action ... (default setting = With trip command ...) is preferred if single-pole or single-pole/three-pole auto-reclose cycles are provided for and possible.
+In this case, different dead times (for every AR-cycle) are possible after single-pole tripping and after three-pole tripping.
+The tripping protection function determines the type of tripping: single-pole or three-pole.
+The dead time is controlled dependent on this.